danielsamuels/danielsamuels.github.io/_posts/2026-03-19-race-2-results.md

 Potential returns: £67.50 + £5.50 = £73
 Actual returns: £5.50

-The "anchor bet" did indeed the expected 50p, but it wasn't quite enough to offset the £15 lost by betting on Alonso going out first.
-While he did fail to finish, he was the 6th person to retire - with the McLaren boys sadly not even making it to the grid.
+The "anchor bet" did indeed return the expected 50p, but it wasn't quite enough to offset the £15 lost by betting on Alonso going out first.
+While he did fail to finish, he was the 6th person to retire, with the McLaren boys sadly not even making it to the grid.

-Overall, Gemini has placed £40 of race bets and returned £33.57, so is £6.43 in the red.
+Overall, Gemini has placed £40 in race bets and returned £33.57, leaving it £6.43 in the red.

 Next up: Japan.
 I’ll ask the models the same questions, and we’ll see how they get on.